NOVAglow646/NIPS22-MAT-and-LDAT-for-OOD/readme.md

               --wd_ub 1e-3\
               --gpus 2
 </pre></code>
 This will launch a sweep of MAT on PACS dataset.
 The script will train models with 8 different sets of hyperparameters and select the optimal model parameters for evaludation using both training-domain validation and test-domain validation.
 The whole process will run 3 random trials and average result will be reported.
-Argument --out_put_dir specifies where the evaluation results and checkpoints will be stored at.
+Argument --out_put_dir specifies where the evaluation results and checkpoints will be stored at. --data_dir is the dataset direction.

 To view the results, run:
 <pre><code>python -m domainbed.scripts.collect_results\